Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 But if you'd rather not mess with it, the replacements can be disabled like other features.

-# Installation #

-1. Download latest release from GitHub or NexusMods.
-Extract with 7-zip or similar tools.

-2. Exit game if it is running.

-3. Copy or move `version.dll`, `doorstop_config.ini`, and the `Mods` folder into game's root folder.

-4. If you have other mods, you may need to overwrite some files.
-If the other mods are from me (Sheepy), you can safely overwrite them.

-5. That is all.
-Launch the game and enjoy.

-The mod has no special requirements.
-It runs as part of the game.
-The src folder contains source code and licenses.

 # Configuration #

 On first launch, the mod will create `MissionControl.ini` and `MissionControl.log` in the game's user data folder,